mattyspangler/nixos-starship/machines/secure-librem5/home-manager/sxmo/userscripts/cardiotop/docs/overview.md

 ## Core Principles

-*   **Unix Philosophy:** The system is composed of small, independent tools that do one thing well.
+*   **Unix Philosophy:** The system is composed of small, independent tools that do one thing well and communicate via pipes.
 *   **Decoupled:** Data producers are separate from data consumers, allowing for flexible composition.
 *   **Profile-Driven:** All configuration is done via simple JSON files.
 *   **Extensible:** Functionality is added via self-contained, chainable plugins.